 Grab your Rit dye!
 Pour the boiling water into your tinfoil lined mug or dish.
 Add your dye.
 I used about a tablespoon for a mug full of water.
 Your buttons will be darker if you add more dye, or lighter if you add more water.
 I used green and navy dyes to make a dark teal shade.

 Add your buttons to the mix, and stir!
-If you can, try to keep the buttons separated because I noticed that if you have a lot of buttons in there at once, and they clump together, you get weird un-dyed bits of pattern on some of them.
+If you can, try to keep the buttons separated because I noticed that if you have a lot of buttons in there at once, and they clump together, you get weird un-dyed bits of patterns on some of them.

 Cover your boiling hot mug or dish with another piece of tinfoil.
 I did this to “trap” in the heat.
 Leave the buttons for a few minutes, stirring occasionally to mix them around a bit.